giankdiluvi/giankdiluvi.github.io/yvr.md

 Sushi in Vancouver is incredibly good, and often the best bang for your buck cuisine around.
 My goto places:
+- Osaka.
+My go-to place.
+Their mix roll combo is huge and really good.
+Tons of good veggie options.
 - Simply Sushi Bar in Kits.
 Excellent sushi without a premium price.
 Mom and pop so expect a slightly slow service during peak hours (but still worth it).
-- Osaka.
-Their mix roll combo is huge and really good.
-Tons of good veggie options.
 - Not sushi, but Saku has Japanese katsu and it's one of the best things I've had here.
 Unlimited rice, salad, and miso soup too.
 - Big Bang.
-Probably one of my favorites around, although the veggie options are not that great.
+Good option on Denman, although the veggie options are not that great.
 - Tom sushi.
 Considered by many one of the best in town.
 I think it's great but doesn't necesarilly stand out.